December 28, 2021

 6. Basic first aid supplies and medicines.
 Bandaids, Neosporin, Ibuprofen, Pepto Bismol, Nyquil, Benadryl, etc. Anything medical that you MIGHT need, pack it.
 If you have to track any down once you arrive, you either won't find it at all, or you'll pay 5x what you would have paid if you brought it with you.

 7. Shoes you can wear in the water.
-The beach at the Jewel is less rocky than the Melia, but there are a few areas in the water with pointy rocks and sea urchins, and you can't tell until you're standing on them.
-All I'm saying is if you don't pack #7, you're definitely going to need #6.
+The beach at the Jewel is less rocky than the Melia, but there are a few areas in the water with pointy rocks and sea urchins (particularly at the small cove beach).
+You don't really have to wear shoes in the water, but step with caution if you don't.

-Bonus TMI: It's not that common, but I've known more than one fan to contract hookworms in their feet from going barefoot at past BTTIs.
+Bonus TMI: It's not that common, but I've known more than one person to contract hookworms in their feet from going barefoot at past BTTIs.
 Don't let that scare you away from taking your shoes off, but I would avoid walking shoeless in the grass or even being barefoot for extended periods of time in the sand.
 You can blame the cute cats that roam freely around the resort with some innate cat instinct to identify sand as their litter box.

 8. Bug spray.
 Some people swear it's unnecessary and that they never get bitten at BTTI, but I can definitely remember itchy ankles after shows when I forgot to put any on.
 It's not an issue during the day, but as soon as the sun starts going down, I swap out sunscreen for bug spray.
 A friend getting bitten in the face by a mosquito and having to show up to photo day with a swollen eye is also enough of a cautionary tale to keep it on my packing list (and my body) indefinitely.

 9. One light-weight layering piece just in case it's windy or cool at night.
-If you're from some cold place that wears shorts when it's 55 degrees out, you can probably skip this one.
+If you're from some cold place that wears shorts when it's 55 degrees (F) out, you can probably skip this one.
 Fellow southerners, you're welcome.

 10. Less clothing.
 I overpacked SO MUCH that I never wore the first year.
 Every person has their own style and preferences, so pack for your own comfort zone, but I quickly found that my happy place is swimsuits under a coverup or a summer dress.
 That's it.
 No pants.
 One pair of shorts that I may or may not actually wear.
 No more than four pairs of shoes including my water shoes and whatever I wore on the plane.
 If you want to go carry-on only, it's doable with a little work.